The University of Birmingham's College of Arts and Law now offers MA by Research and PhD courses by distance learning across all its subject areas.

-Although you may be able to undertake the majority of your study at an off campus location, you will be required to visit the University once per year of study, for either one week or two weeks, depending on the level of course you are undertaking.
-Flights and accommodation for this visit are paid for each year from the standard course fees.
+Although you may be able to undertake the majority of your study at an off campus location, you will be required to visit the University three times during your period of study, for either one week or two weeks, depending on the level of course you are undertaking.
+Flights and accommodation for these visits are paid from the standard course fees.

 Your initial visit will enable you to meet your supervisory team, undertake intensive research skills training and make a start on your research.
-If studying towards a PhD, you will then be invited to attend the University for annual ‘in-person’ meetings which give you the opportunity to interact with other doctoral students both socially and academically, undertake important progress meetings and carry out further training, and conduct intensive work on your research.
+If studying towards a PhD, you will then be invited to attend the University for ‘in-person’ meetings which give you the opportunity to interact with other doctoral students both socially and academically, undertake important progress meetings and carry out further training, and conduct intensive work on your research.
 You will also generally be required to be present on campus for your viva voce, which is also funded from course fees.

 Can I study by distance learning in the UK?

 Yes - our distance learning courses can be undertaken from anywhere in the world, including the UK.
 However, it is worth noting that supervisory sessions for Distance Learning students will take place via audiovisual communications, such as Skype or Facetime, rather than in person.

 While we have found that these 21st Century methods have proved popular, for those applicants who would prefer to visit the campus for face-to-face meetings with their supervisor, the traditional part-time study option may be more appropriate.

 Visit the relevant coursefinder page (see link below) and click the ‘apply now’ button on the right hand side of the page.

 As part of the application process, we will ask you to provide evidence to demonstrate that you have the time, commitment, facilities and experience to study for a PhD by distance learning.
 Please be prepared to provide evidence, and details, of the following: